Reduce the ESP32 Power Consumption in 3 Simple Steps

 RTC_DATA_ATT int humidity;

-Summary: This Is How You Reduced the ESP32 Power Consumption
+Summary: Reduce the ESP32 Power Consumption

 The following table shows the overview of all measurements that I made for the 6 different ESP32 boards.
 The empty Arduino script is the reference measurement for all boards.
 It should be noted that WiPy 3.0 sets up a local WiFi by default and that this is why the power consumption in the reference measurement is much higher compared to the other ESP32 boards.